-Option Requirements: The STEM option includes a core curriculum in quantitative and qualitative research, courses in a specialization and minor area, a practicum and a dissertation.
+Option Requirements: The STEM option includes a core curriculum in quantitative and qualitative research, courses in the option and specialization, a practicum and a dissertation.
 Additional research methods and elective courses as approved by the major professor (faculty advisor) and doctoral committee.

 Potential doctoral students whose goal is to become a science or mathematics educational researcher or leader may be considered for the research on K-12 science and mathematics focus area.
 Typically, applicants are licensed or certified to teach science or mathematics at the elementary, middle or high school level, and for optimal consideration have at least three years of teaching experience and/or supervisory experience.
 3.0 GPA or better is required.
 Master's degree or equivalent coursework is highly recommended.

-The College offers graduate assistantships, scholarships and fellowships for students applying to the PhD program.
-However, such funding is limited and awarded on a competitive basis.
+The College offers graduate assistantships, scholarships and fellowships for students admitted to the PhD program.
+Funding is limited and awarded on a competitive basis.
 Students seeking a graduate assistantship or fellowship must apply to the program by December 1st.

 For more information: